chamaya00/hello-world/src/posts/hello-world-post.md

 excerpt: "The idea I asked Claude to code is this very website, and I was shocked when it took less than 20 minutes and literally two prompts for Claude to spit out a fully working first version for me."
 ---

-# Hello World — I Built My First Website Using Just a Phone and Claude Code
+# Hello AI Coding World

 The idea I asked Claude to code is this very website, and I was shocked when it took less than 20 minutes and literally two prompts for Claude to spit out a fully working first version for me.
 (Skip to the end if you want to see the prompts and try them out for yourself.)